History of the UTC Council of Scholars

 Council Structure and Activities

-The Convener, chosen from the membership, is responsible for chairing all meetings of the Council; sending out notices of meetings, invitations to special guests, and executing all contracts for outside speakers; communicating with the membership, the Administration, and the UC Foundation on all matters relating to Council activities; working with the University Relations Office and the media in securing appropriate coverage of Council activities and recognition of Council Members; maintaining the Council's official records; and approving and signing all stipends and travel grants under the Council's account.
+The Convener, chosen from the membership, is responsible for chairing all meetings of the Council; sending out notices of meetings, invitations to special guests, and executing all contracts for outside speakers; communicating with the membership, the Administration, and the UC Foundation on all matters relating to Council activities; working with the Communications and Marketing Office and the media in securing appropriate coverage of Council activities and recognition of Council Members; maintaining the Council's official records; and approving and signing all stipends and travel grants under the Council's account.

 The Membership Committee composed of six members, chaired by the Convener (who only votes in case of a tie), is responsible for proposing selection and nomination procedures, for advising the Council on the number of inductees to be added from time to time, and for the identification, nomination and election of new members.